dakrone/clj-http/Readme.md

 ````
 (spacing added by me to be human readable)

-The client will also follow redirects on the appropriate `30*` status
-codes.

-The client transparently accepts and decompresses the `gzip` and
-`deflate` content encodings.

 ### Proxies

 A proxy can be specified by setting the Java properties:
 `<scheme>.proxyHost` and `<scheme>.proxyPort` where `<scheme>` is the client
 scheme used (normally 'http' or 'https').
 Additionally, per-request